nervosnetwork/mercury/core/rpc/README.md

   - If `item` is the ID of a record, the account controlled by the identity that is behind the record will be created or recycled.
 - `from` - Specify the object for providing CKB for creating asset accounts.
   - If `from` is null, the method obtains CKB from `item`.
+  - The elements in the `from` array must be the same kind of enumeration.
 - `asset_info` - Specify an asset type for creating asset accounts.
 - `account_number` - Specify a target account number.
 - `extra_ckb` - Specify the amount of extra CKB injected into an account for paying fees or other usage.